Jazzman

+Reception

 Billboard described "Jazzman" as one of King's most commercial songs, and praised the saxophone playing and backup vocals.
 Cash Box said that "the artist's unique vocal is powerfully backed by strong horns and a great pop arrangement."
 Record World said that its King's "most animated single...since 'I Feel the Earth Move'" and "features the fine sax solos of Tom Scott, along with her own strong overdubbing."

 "Jazzman" was nominated for a Grammy Award in 1975 in the category Best Female Pop Vocal Performance, losing out to Olivia Newton-John's song "I Honestly Love You".